Skip to main content

 Download Your Free Fire Door Inspection Checklist

-Fire doors are your building's most critical passive fire protection — they contain smoke and flames, giving residents up to 30 minutes to escape.
+Fire doors are your building's most critical passive fire protection.
+They contain smoke and flames, giving residents up to 30 minutes to escape.
 But a fire door only works when it's properly maintained.
 Download this free printable checklist to guide every inspection and build a clear compliance record.

 • 25 inspection items across 6 key sections